 Under California law, pet owners can use animal trusts to provide instructions and funds for the well-being and care of your pet.
 With help from a qualified legal advisor, this provides peace of mind.

 It is crucial that setting up a pet’s trust is done the right way—otherwise, the trust may be subject to a legal dispute after your passing.
 When creating a pet trust, it is best to seek professional guidance.

 Wagman, however, says the trusts shouldn’t be difficult for any California estate planning attorney.
-He himself had one help set up a trust for him and his wife’s companion animals.
+He himself had a lawyer help set up a trust for his and his wife’s companion animals.
 “The way our trust is set up, any pet living in the house at the time of our death is covered, and the trust is set up to take care of all of them until their deaths,” he says.
 “Just directing the trust to care for any pet alive at the time of your death is the way to do it.
 Otherwise, every time you get a new pet, you’ve got to go back to the lawyer and say, ‘Put in Fluffy’s name instead of Rover’s.’”

 If you have any specific questions about setting up a pet trust, an experienced estate planning or animal law attorney can help provide legal advice.
 Some questions you may want to ask an attorney include: